 Before you start a meeting, you must establish a participant line.
 Predetermined orders over impromptu ones can help reduce the chance of skipping over someone.
 This decision also depends on the motive for the meeting.

 You can either have everyone speak for an equal amount of time or allot more time to those with more prominent roles in the project.
 The thing to keep in mind is that nobody leaves without speaking, no matter how little.

 If you do accidentally leave somebody out, make sure to ask them to add final comments before the meeting concludes.

 9. Group Brainstorming Sessions

 You may be the person in charge of the team, but you must make your team feel like you are also part of them.
-Being approachable while also maintaining boundaries is a fine balancing act that managers need to learn.
+Being approachable while also maintaining boundaries is a delicate balancing act that managers need to learn.

-The best way to enable collaboration and better productivity is to set up brainstorming sessions with the whole group.
+The best way to enable collaboration and better productivity are to set up brainstorming sessions with the whole group.
 Instead of adamantly finding solutions to all the problems by yourself, share some with your team.

 Consulting with your team while making important decisions will enrich the experience, with everyone bringing innovative and creative solutions to the table.

 You do not have to include a feedback round in every session.
 This could disrupt the flow of the meeting.
 You can have special meetings that are solely held to receive feedback from your team.
 Or you can save time and schedule a feedback meeting for 15 minutes at the end of each month.